hftay/tic-tac-toe/readme.md

 # Tropical-Tic-Tac-Toe

+## Objective
+* two player take turns to place token on a gameboard (size customisable)
+* first player to create a line of their tokens the length of the board wins

+## Technologies used
+* HTML, CSS, Javascript

 ## Pseudocode
-1. create a blank 3x3 gameboard of blank tokens -- each array must be Unique
+1. create a blank 3x3 gameboard of blank tokens – each array must be Unique
    1. create a winning board for hero with "O" token
    2. create a winning board for villain "with X" token
 2. check which player's turn it is
-3. event listener for when tile is clicked
+3. listen for tile clicks and modify the tile
-   1. update content of tile to become current player's token
+   1. update content of the tile to become current player's token
-   2. update board
+   2. update DOM board
-   3. check if game won by comparing current board with both winning boards
+   3. check if game won by comparing current board against both winning boards
-    * if true, won either by either horizontal, vertical, leading diagonal, skew diagonal
+    * if true, i.e. won either by either horizontal, vertical, leading diagonal, skew diagonal
        * display winner (should be current player)
        * winner's win-count++
     * else,